openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 devstack**).

 * Devstack is a Vagrant virtual machine instance designed for local development.
 For more information, see :ref:`Info Devstack`.

-* Fullstack is a Vagrant virtual machine instance designed for deploying all edX services on a single server.
+* Fullstack is a Vagrant virtual machine instance designed for installing all Open edX services on a single server in a production-like configuration.
 For more information, see :ref:`Info Fullstack`.

-* Analytics devstack is a modified version of the devstack virtual machine that allows you to run edX Analytics.
+* Analytics devstack is a modified version of the devstack virtual machine that allows you to run Open edX Analytics.
 For more information, see :ref:`Info Analytics Devstack`.

 .. _Info Devstack: